- J.D., William and Mary Law School, 2010

 - Counsel of record for successful petition for certiorari in the Supreme Court of the United States, resulting in favorable remand;

-- Won a unanimous reversal from the Fourth Circuit on a jurisdictional issue of first impression involving the Federal Arbitration Act;
+- Won unanimous reversal from the Fourth Circuit on a jurisdictional issue of first impression involving the Federal Arbitration Act;

 - Won entitlement to charitable tax exemptions on behalf of religious educational organization;

-- Won reversal of the trial court and an order directing entry of habeas relief for a criminal defendant on appeal in the Sixth Circuit when the government conceded error after our opening brief was filed;
+- Won reversal of the trial court and an order directing entry of habeas relief for a criminal defendant on appeal in the Sixth Circuit when the government conceded error after opening brief was filed;

-As chair of Miller Johnson’s pro bono committee, Steve also maintains an active pro bono practice.
+Steve also maintains an active pro bono caseload.
 In the spirit of the First Amendment, Steve has represented clients from across the political and ideological spectrum, including human trafficking survivors, undocumented immigrants, incarcerated prisoners, a domestic-violence shelter, an open-air preacher, a national non-profit, members of the clergy, and various individuals seeking to expunge criminal convictions or reinstate social privileges.
 Some of the appellate matters that Steve has taken on pro bono include a Fourth Circuit appeal on behalf of a juvenile offender who pleaded guilty after being threatened with the death penalty and was sentenced to life in prison, a Ninth Circuit appeal asserting a first-impression challenge to aspects of the statute-of-limitations regime applying to prisoner civil-rights lawsuits, and a state-court appeal seeking access under the Freedom of Information Act to a local law enforcement agency’s use-of-force policy.

 Before joining Miller Johnson, Steve served as a judicial law clerk to the Hon.
 Richard Allen Griffin of the U.S. Court of Appeals for the Sixth Circuit.
 He also served as a judicial law clerk to the Hon.
 Glen E. Conrad of the U.S. District Court for the Western District of Virginia.